Key takeaways

 Where to book these: no international chain reaches this far, so you book comfortable local properties — and Trip.com lists the most rooms here, with English checkout and foreign-card payment.
 Western sites like Booking and Agoda carry only a thin selection of plateau-town stays.

-• Daocheng town centre, ~2.5 h drive from the Yading park gate; the lower-altitude base for acclimatizing on night one.Reliable, well-reviewed local rooms with heating and oxygen on request — a fraction of the price of the in-park lodges, and the sensible first-night sleep.
+- Daocheng town centre, 77 km from the Yading gate and 48 km from the airport.Reliable, well-reviewed local rooms with heating and oxygen on request — a fraction of the price of the in-park lodges, and the sensible first-night sleep.

-• Daocheng town and nearby Sangdui, ~2.5 h from the park gate.Small Tibetan-decor stays with on-site dining; book ahead in the October peak when the town fills up.
+- Daocheng town and nearby Sangdui, on the road in from Kangding.Small Tibetan-decor stays with on-site dining; book ahead in the October peak when the town fills up.

-• Daocheng town centre, ~2.5 h from the park gate.The most comfortable rooms in town — heated, generally larger, with the best service.
+- Daocheng town centre, the same 77 km short of the gate.The most comfortable rooms in town — heated, generally larger, with the best service.
 Still modest by big-city standards (this is a remote plateau town).

 Frequently asked questions